Fullaxx/stunnel-server/README.md

 ```

 ## Networking Options
+There are 2 environment variables that must be specified: ACCEPT and CONNECT \
+These values will go directly into your stunnel.conf file \
-Define the listening socket with docker port forwarding
+ACCEPT will define the listening socket
 ```
 -p 76.51.51.84:443:443 -e ACCEPT=443
+--network=host -e ACCEPT=76.51.51.84:443
 ```
-Define the backend service connection
+CONNECT will define the backend service connection
 ```
 -e CONNECT=172.17.0.1:80
 ```

 ## Certificate Options
 There are 2 ways to provide certificate/key files to stunnel \
+In both cases the files must be provided in a volume called /crypto \
 You can provide a single key+certificate pem file:
 ```
 -v /srv/docker/mydomain/mycerts:/crypto -e CERTKEYFILE=certkey.pem